forlilab/autopath/examples/mdprep_and_eq/README.md

 ## System assembly

-Depending on the user input, the script can assemble Protein+Ligand | Protein | Ligand
+Depending on the user input, the script can assemble Protein+Ligand | Protein | Ligand systems.

 * Solvation (default: dodecahedral box).
 Other options available.

 * Ions added to target ionic strength (default: 0.15 M) Set to None to just neutralize charges.

-* If your target is embedded in a membrane, set is_membrane=True and lipid_type to the desired lipid.
+* If your target is embedded in a membrane, set `is_membrane=True` and `lipid_type` to the desired lipid.
 Only pure bilayers are supported (OpenMM).
 For complex lipid mixtures, you can pass the path to a custom membrane patch PDB.

 * Force-field assignment (default: AMBER14SB + TIP3P-FB + Espaloma).
-All options availabl in OpenMM are supported.
+All options available in OpenMM are supported.
 For small molecules, Espaloma, OpenFF, and GAFF are supported.

 ## Equilibration
-The overall equilibration protocol is controled by a JSON config file, which enables a detailed control over the equilbration process.
+The overall equilibration protocol is orchestrated by a JSON config file, which enables a detailed control over the process.
 The JSON file has the following subsections:

 #### components_lookup
 The components_lookup section allows you to specify different components of the systems that will be trated separately during the equilibration: For example: protein_sidechains, protein_backbone, ligand, membrane, etc. This uses MDAnalysis selection syntax, so its very flexible.

 #### minimization
 This section controls how the components will be selectively minimized using harmonic restrainst.
 The list of forces should match the list of components previously defined.
-Forces are in Kcal/mol/A2.
-This section is only used when the Equilibration.py class is instantiated with the flag restrained_minimization=True.
-Otherwise, standard minimization if performed with restraints in all components especified before.
+Forces are in kcal/mol/A<sup>2</sup>.
+This section is only used when the Equilibration.py class is instantiated with the flag `restrained_minimization=True`.
+Otherwise, standard minimization if performed with restraints on all components especified before.

 #### warmup
 This section controls the thermalization or warming up phase.
 By default, the system is gradually heated to the target temperature in the NVT ensemble using a small timestep.

 #### equilibration
 Once we have reached the target temperature, we want to run MD steps while gradually removing the restraints imposed on the system.
-Each stage in this section allows the user to specify the restraint forces (list lenght should match components_lookup), the ensemble (NVP/NPT), the number of steps, and the timestep.
+Each stage in this section allows the user to specify the restraint forces (the list lenght should match components_lookup), the ensemble (NVP/NPT), the number of steps, and the timestep.
-If npt_flag=True, a MonteCarloBarostat will be added to the system.
-Remember to set is_membrane=True if you have a membrane so the correct barostat is added to the system.
+If `npt_flag=True`, a MonteCarloBarostat will be added to the system.
+Remember to set `is_membrane=True` if you have a membrane so a membrane barostat is used instead.

 NOTE: you can find some protocol examples in the `autopath/data/` folder.
 Equilibration lengths are intentionally conservative.
 If your system is far from equilibrium, you may want to increase the number of steps in some stages and/or reduce timestep.
 In the equilibration folder, a `equilibration_protocol.json` file is created with the protocol used during the run, in case you need to reproduce it later or just forgot what you did.